samkusin/clemens_iigs/README.md

 * Ensoniq, Mockingboard C (without SSI voice) and A2 Speaker Audio
 * WOZ 2.0, 2IMG, PO, DO and DSK support
 * 5.25" and Apple 3.5" Drive Emulation
+* Smartport Hard Drive (IWM based on the disk port - not slot 7)
 * Mouse and Keyboard
+* Gamepad/Joystick
 * Runs on ROM 3
 * All Apple IIe graphics modes (hires is OK, could be better for some titles)